cpp-tutor/learnmoderncpp-tutorial/04-functions.md

 ## Inline functions

 Functions can be declared as inline functions by using the keyword `inline` before the return type in the function definition.
-The main aim of declaring a function `inline` is to remove the time overhead of a function call; the function body code is replicated for each function call *in place* at the call site(s).
+The main aim of declaring a function `inline` is to remove the time overhead of a function call; the function body's code is replicated for each function call *in place* at the call site(s).
 Functions declared with `inline` must be present (and identical) in each translation unit that uses them, hence they often appear in header files; this is a special relaxation of the ODR.
 Overuse of inline functions can lead to *code-bloat*, so they are best reserved for very short functions.
 The following program demonstrates use of the `inline` keyword:

 ```cpp
 // 04-inline.cpp : use of an inline function